BasilAtBentley/Basic-RAM-Concept-Setup/README.md

 ## How It Works

+The first step is to open up the Excel Workbook title "Concept Calc Pad".

 You define the path to your RAM Concept model (.cpt), the path to your Python script, and the location of the setup.bat.

 Then you click a button in Excel and it handles everything.
 It writes a temporary .cmd file, activates the correct environment using setup.bat, runs your script with the model path, and deletes the .cmd file after it’s done.